SkullFrog7960/my-first-repo/README.md

 1. Consult your local *Yellow Mages* for a specialist necromancer.
 2. Ask them to put you through the **Amphibious Undead** hotline.
-3. Neither I nor the hotline administrators accept any liability for any harm to your person and/or chances of salvation as a result.
+3. Neither I nor the hotline administrators accept any liability for any harm to your person and/or prospects of salvation as a result.